USS Winged Arrow

 USS Winged Arrow (AP-170) was a La Salle-class transport of the United States Navy.
 The La Salle class transport had a displacement of almost 14000 LT and were designed to ferry troops and supplies to and from the war zone during World War II.

-Construction & early operation
+Construction and early operation

 Winged Arrow was laid down 26 January 1943 as a Maritime Commission type (C2-S-B1) hull, under Maritime Commission contract as hull 243 (MC hull 1156) at Moore Dry Dock Company in Oakland, California, and launched 3 April 1943.
 Winged Arrow, U.S. Official Number 244287, was delivered to the War Shipping Administration on 12 June 1943 as a freighter operated for the WSA by its agent McCormick Steamship Company under a General Agency Agreement (GAA).
 The ship was converted into a troop ship by Hurley Machine Works, Oakland with conversion completed 21 April 1944.

-Navy Service
+Navy service

 Winged Arrow was acquired by the Navy from the War Shipping Administration under bareboat charter on 21 April 1944 and commissioned that same day as USS Winged Arrow (AP-170) and immediately entered troop transport service.